Exhibitions

 Jews in Greece.

 Jewish people had found refuge in Greece from Spain and other places of persecution.
 Thessaloniki in particular had a large population of some 150,000 Jews before WWII when most were killed at Auschwitz.
-This exhibition highlighted better times in Thessaloniki and Athens with books and artifacts on loan from Professor Emeritus of Jewish Studies, Steven Bowman.
+This exhibition highlighted better times in Thessaloniki and Athens with books and artifacts on loan from UC Professor Emeritus of Jewish Studies, Steven Bowman.

 An Evening with Aristophanes.